How to migrate, where to host, which host is the best and how to fully optimize your WordPress site for free once you’re

 For a moment, the light bulb went on in my head.
 This company owns a majority of web hosting providers in the game.
 Chances are people like you and I got frustrated with our current host (JustHost) and wanted to switch to something better (Hostgator), but then we would likely end up under the same company again for the same crappy experience.

 I got lazy and never fully addressed the issues with Hostgator, so I let Custom PC Guide.net went under the radar for several months without switching to a different host provider.
 Big mistake!
 This ebook by WP Engine “Every Second Counts: Why Page Speed Matters” explains very well my situation and why I’m losing visitors.
 Slow site is bad for SEO.
-Slow agitate people.
+Slow site agitates people.
 I saw traffic gradually dropped in the recent months with my own eyes, but I thought it was just after the holiday season and everyone weren’t shopping much for stuffs.
 But when I compared traffic of 2016 to the 2015, that’s when I know I was digging a big hole for my blog.
 I lost 20% of visitors, for a healthy site it should be the other way around.

 Yet I was in denial that Hostgator was to blame.
 I said to myself that maybe shared cloud hosting wasn’t sufficient enough for my site.
-If I upgraded to VPS package for $1400 a year, maybe it’d be better?
+If I upgraded to VPS package for $1400 a couple of years, maybe it’d be better?